akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ------------------------------

-## Stanwey Estate
+## Stanwey Estate (Fictional)

 Stanwey: Thegn’s Estate Profile (c.
 1114)
 Stanwey (Old English: Stān "Stone" + Weg "Way/Road") is a strategic royal holding held in capite (directly from the King).
 It sits atop the ancient Roman industrial corridor of Rockingham Forest, serving as a critical source of iron and timber for the Crown.
+It was a thorn in the side of the late Sherrif of Nottingham as it was under the King's direct jurisdiction not his, unlike much of the rest of the lands.

 ------------------------------
 I. Location & Geography

-* GPS Centre (approx): 52.5694, -0.6095
+* GPS Centre (example site only): 52.5694, -0.6095
 * Distance to Rockingham Castle: ~5.1 miles (Southwest)
 * Proximity: ~0.8 miles North of Laxton; ~1.2 miles West of Wakerley.
 * The Roman Road: The estate is bisected by Margary 571, the ancient road once linking forest iron-works to the Roman town of Durobrivae.